dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_install_app_store_apps-->

 You can install apps on your instance of DHIS2 assuming you have the appropriate permissions.
-An app is referred to using the *id* property of the relevant *version* of the *app*.
+An app is referred to using the `id` property of the relevant version of the app.
 An app is installed with a POST request with the version id to the following resource:

     POST /api/33/appStore/{app-version-id}